kera-cudmore/TheQuizArms/README.md

 ### Acknowledgments

-I would like to acknowledge the following people who helped me along the way in completing this project:
+I would like to acknowledge the following people:

 * Adegbenga  Adeye - My Code Institute Mentor.

+* Bim Williams - For being a great sounding board for me when I faced issues with moving onto the next question in the quiz.

 * [Dave Horrocks](https://github.com/daveyjh) - For taking the time to walk through my code with me when I was struggling with adding event listeners.

+* [Emanuel Silva](https://github.com/manni8436) - For cheering me on when I was struggling with the JavaScript.

+* The Code Institute Slack channel Peer Code Review - for taking the time to test my project and look over the code.